 - A list of the organization's board of directors and trustees

-Contact - Requests for funding from the Foundation should be directed to:
+Contact - Questions about funding from the Foundation should be directed to:

 Manager, Community Affairs and Contributions